Teaching permits will be issued under the following conditions:

 6. The fee for the teaching permit is one hundred fifty-five dollars for each year the permit is issued.

-9. The teacher who is issued a permit must enroll in the state mentoring program.
+10. The teacher who is issued a permit must enroll in the state mentoring program.
 The individual district is responsible for all fees associated with the state mentoring program.
-This includes: lodging (two nights), food, state rate transportation cost to attend required mentor training.
-The district is also responsible for the $800.00/semester mentor stipend.
+This may include: lodging (two nights), food, state rate transportation cost to attend required mentor training.
+The district is also responsible for the $900.00/semester mentor stipend OR $1000.00/semester advanced mentor stipend.